AMSAT: Current projects

 AMSAT built a series of five 1U CubeSats to carry university experiments, including a camera, and mode U/V FM repeaters.
 The first two of these satellites, Fox-1A, and Fox-1B, were launched on 8 October 2015 and 18 November 2017 respectively and are currently operational and available for use.
 Fox-1D (AO-92) was launched on 12 January 2018 on the PSLV-C40 mission from Satish Dhawan Space Centre in Sriharikota, India.
 Fox-1Cliff was launched from Vandenberg Air Force Base aboard the SpaceX Falcon-9 SSO-A rocket on 3 December 2018.
 These four Fox satellites contain FM transponders with uplink on the 70 cm band and downlink on the 2 metre band.

-RadFxSat-2/Fox-1E, a variation of the Fox-1 series, carrying a mode V/U linear transponder has been accepted for a launch by the NASA CubeSat Launch Initiative.
-Fox-1E was launched into orbit aboard a Virgin Orbit LauncherOne vehicle on 17 January 2021.
-Although the beacon has not been heard, the linear transponder is at least partially functioning with a low level downlink signal.

 AMSAT is currently developing the GOLF series of CubeSats with the first satellite in the series, GOLF-TEE, expected to launch in 2022.
 The GOLF series is designed to test technologies for future high Earth orbit (HEO) missions.

 AMSAT also offers a communications platform for university CubeSats.
 The AMSAT Linear Transponder Module (LTM) includes a VHF/UHF telemetry beacon, command receiver, and linear transponder.
 The first LTM flew on HuskySat-OSCAR 107 in 2020.
 In July 2020, AMSAT and the University of Maine announced that an LTM would be provided for the University of Maine's MESAT1 CubeSat, Maine's first small satellite.

 Additionally, AMSAT supports amateur radio on human spaceflight missions as a supporting partner of Amateur Radio on the International Space Station (ARISS).
 This partnership includes support for future missions on the Lunar Gateway.

 AMSAT also supports STEM education and has developed a CubeSat Simulator as part of these efforts.